shaunc44/Tech-Talks/20170501_truncate_vs_delete/20170501_truncate_vs_delete.md

 +----------------------------------------+----------------------------------------------+
 ```

-*Keep in mind that most SQL statements vary depending on which type SQL you use*
+*Keep in mind that most SQL statements vary depending on which type of SQL you use*

 ##### *Sources:*